Café Anglais: History

 Although the white-faced exterior was austere, the interior was elaborately decorated with furniture in mahogany and walnut woods, and mirrors of gold leaf patina.

 The building included 22 private rooms and lounges.
 The London food reviewer and historian Lt.-Col. Nathaniel Newnham-Davis stated "...the Anglais' was a great supping place, the little rabbit hutches of the entresol being the scene of some of the wildest and most interesting parties given by the great men of the Second Empire."
 The most famous was known as Le Grand 16.

 Recipes Dugléré created included Germiny Soup, dedicated to the head of the Banque de France, the Comte de Germiny.
 Dugléré also created Pommes Anna, reputedly named in honor of the famous courtesan of the Second Empire, Anna Deslions.
 He also composed the menu called the "Three Emperors Dinner" in honor of Tsar Alexander II, Kaiser Wilhelm I and Otto von Bismarck for the Exposition Universelle in 1867 in Paris.

 The restaurant closed in 1913.
 It has been replaced by a building in Art Nouveau style.

+Cultural depictions

-The restaurant is mentioned in part 3 of Honoré de Balzac's Le Père Goriot, chapter 10 of Gustave Flaubert's Sentimental Education, chapter 4 in Émile Zola's La Curée, chapter 10 in Émile Zola's Nana, Chapter 2 of E.V.Lucas' A Wanderer in Paris, Guy de Maupassant's short story "Les Bijoux", Marcel Proust's In Search of Lost Time (towards the beginning of volume 2, "Within a Budding Grove"), in Umberto Eco's The Prague Cemetery, in The Alice B. Toklas Cookbook, and chapter 20 in Henry James's The Portrait of a Lady as well as in Karen Blixen's short story "Babette's Feast".
-The title character Babette Hersant was the head chef at the Café Anglais before fleeing to Denmark.
-It is also mentioned in Henry James’, The American, chapter one (Christopher Newman “supped” there the night before visiting the Louvre).
+The restaurant is mentioned in part 3 of Honoré de Balzac's Le Père Goriot (1819), in chapter 10 of Gustave Flaubert's Sentimental Education (1869), in chapter 4 in Émile Zola's La Curée (1872), in chapter 10 of Zola's Nana (1880), in Guy de Maupassant's short story "Les Bijoux" (1883), in chapter 2 of E. V. Lucas' A Wanderer in Paris (1909), in Marcel Proust's In Search of Lost Time (towards the beginning of volume 2, "Within a Budding Grove", 1918), in The Alice B. Toklas Cookbook (1954), and in Umberto Eco's The Prague Cemetery (2010).
+It is also mentioned by Henry James in chapter 1 of The American (1877), in which Christopher Newman “supped” there the night before visiting the Louvre, and in chapter 20 of The Portrait of a Lady (1881).
+It is featured in Karen Blixen's short story "Babette's Feast" (1958): the title character Babette Hersant was the head chef at the Café Anglais before fleeing to Denmark.
+It is the setting for act IV of Jacques Offenbach's operetta La Vie parisienne (1866).